GShoriz/SP25_DS5111_pvq8hv/README.md

 	```

 - Edit the .gitignore File add the following line:
-**google-chrome-stable_current_amd64.deb**
+	- **google-chrome-stable_current_amd64.deb**

 ### Note:
 - **At this point push all changes to your repository, before moving on to the next steps**

 ## 2. Installing Required Tools and Scripts
-- Copy the 'requirements.txt.', 'install_chrome_headless.sh', and 'makefile' from the **scripts** folder inside this repository.
+- Copy the `requirements.txt.`, `install_chrome_headless.sh`, and `makefile` from the **scripts** folder inside this repository.

-- The requirements.txt includes necessary Python packages:
+- The `requirements.txt` includes necessary Python packages:
 	- pandas
 	- lxml

 ## 3. Running Chrome Headless Script
-- Run the install_chrome_headless.sh script to install Google Chrome in a headless configuration for web scraping tasks.
+- Run the `install_chrome_headless.sh` script to install Google Chrome in a headless configuration for web scraping tasks.
 First, navigate to where you've placed the file then run:

 	```bash
 	./install_chrome_headless.sh #if this doesn't work immediatley  run the follwoing command: